vulkan0n/bolsillo-bch/packages/server/README.md

 $ npm start
 # Apollo GraphQL sandbox available at http://localhost:4000/

-# Database setup with Postgres & Prisma
+# Local database setup with Postgres & Prisma
-$ createdb selene-wallet
+$ createdb selene-wallet-local-db
 # Make a copy of .env-example called .env

 # Fill out with the correct values